Israeli troops kill 7 Palestinian gunmen, 2 civilians in Jenin clash, Palestinians say | Law-Order

 An Islamic Jihad official told Reuters the group had told international mediators to warn Israel that the Jenin violence "could spread everywhere".
 Deputy Hamas chief Saleh Al-Arouri said in a statement that an armed response "will not take long".
 Tor Wennesland, a U.N. mediator, said on Twitter that he was "actively engaged with Israeli and Palestinian authorities to de-escalate tensions, restore calm and avoid further conflict".

 Israeli officials gave no public indication they were in truce talks.
 Lauding Israeli forces on the Jenin raid, National Security Minister Itamar Ben-Gvir said: "Any terrorist who tries to harm our personnel should know that his blood is forfeit."
 According to the Palestinian health ministry, at least 30 Palestinians, including gunmen and civilians, have been killed by Israeli forces in the West Bank since Jan.
-1. (Writing by Dan Williams and Nidal al-Mughrabi, Additional reporting by Simon Lewis; Editing by Frank Jack Daniel, Christina Fincher and Toby Chopra)
+1. (Writing by Dan Williams and Nidal al-Mughrabi, Additional reporting by Simon Lewis; Editing by Frank Jack Daniel, Christina Fincher, Toby Chopra and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)